Painkiller Jane

-Painkiller Jane is a fictional superhero created by Jimmy Palmiotti and Joe Quesada for Event Comics in 1995.
+Painkiller Jane is a superheroine created by Jimmy Palmiotti and Joe Quesada for Event Comics in 1995.
 Originally a five-issue mini-series, the character went on to star in numerous crossover titles with the likes of the Punisher, Vampirella, and Hellboy.

-After Event comics, the character was exclusively written by Jimmy Palmiotti and drawn by various artists as it jumped from publisher to publisher.
+After Event Comics, the character was exclusively written by Jimmy Palmiotti and drawn by various artists as it jumped from publisher to publisher.
 The series relaunched at Dynamite Entertainment with the first mini-series selling out.
-After that Icon- an independent label for creator owned work at Marvel comics, published two mini-series.
+After that Marvel Comics published two mini-series under its Icon brand.
 The character then came back to PaperFilms, a company owned by Jimmy Palmiotti and Amanda Conner where it is currently published.
 Painkiller Jane has been published all over the world in at least 8 languages to date.
 The comics have been the basis for a television film and series.

 Fictional character history

-Jane Vasko begins as an undercover police officer attempting to infiltrate the Fonti Mob.
-After gaining the trust of mob boss Joey Fonti, she is given the assignment of passing a message on to rival gang member Adam, not realizing that an explosive device has been planted on her.
-As she meets her target, the explosion causes significant injuries, but Adam is uninjured.
-Through mysterious means, he manages to revive Jane, giving her superhuman regenerative powers in the process.
-Leaving her life as a police officer behind, she becomes the vigilante Painkiller Jane.
+Jane Vasko was as an undercover police officer posing as an elevator operator to infiltrate the Fonti Mob, passing information to Detective Fernandez.
+Don Joey Fonti was blackmailing the 22 Brides mercenaries to fight his turf wars for him, and Jane was likewise blackmailed into delivering a message to rival gang leader Adam, not realizing that an explosive device has been planted on her.
+The explosion killed Jane, but Adam was uninjured and through mysterious means revived Jane, giving her superhuman regenerative powers in the process.
+Leaving her life as a police officer behind, she became the vigilante Painkiller Jane.

+A different origin is presented in the first Painkiller Jane miniseries: Vasko and Fernandez were both deep undercover in the organization of the Brothers Blanco who were designing drugs that altered users on a chromosomal level.
+When Fernandez' husband, who was still on the force, was wounded, she went to see him, blowing their cover and exposing Jane.
+She was shot up with a large quantity of unknown drugs that left her in a deep coma for two years, during which she was pronounced legally dead.
+After finally waking up, Jane went to take revenge on the Blancos, discovering that the drugs have mutated her system and granted her superhuman healing.
+The life she had before had fallen apart, and Jane became a vigilante assisted by Fernandez, who felt guilt for what she did to her.

-The validity of this origin is unclear, as a completely different origin has been presented in the first Painkiller Jane miniseries, and the Dynamite Comics' miniseries contain references to both versions of the characters' origin.
+The Dynamite Comics' miniseries contain references to both versions of the character's origin.